 In Refinery29's Sweet Digs, we take a look inside the sometimes small, sometimes spacious homes of millennial women.
-Today, 29-year-old Clemence Poles shows off her one-bedroom apartment in Brooklyn.
+Today, 29-year-old Clemence shows off her one-bedroom apartment in Brooklyn.

-Clemence Poles and her partner used to think they'd never live in a newly renovated apartment, preferring the character that came with older homes.
+Clemence and her partner used to think they'd never live in a newly renovated apartment, preferring the character that came with older homes.
 But after five years of living in a narrow railroad apartment, they decided they needed a change.

-"We didn't realise how that would almost be a mindfuck in a weird way, being in such a narrow space," Poles says.
+"We didn't realise how that would almost be a mindfuck in a weird way, being in such a narrow space," she says.
 "We would be watching TV and our feet would hit the TV.
 We also had a cockroach infestation, and it was a nightmare."

 Get a sneak peek inside her apartment above, then read on to hear more about their apartment search.